top of page

 Fundamental Understanding of Sugar

-Most of the processed foods we eat add calories and sugar with little nutritional value.
+Most of the processed foods we eat add calories with little nutritional value.
 This is why we can eat a ton of sugar and never feel full or satisfied.
 In contrast, fruit and unsweetened milk have vitamins and minerals.
 Milk also has protein and fruit has fiber, both of which keep you feeling full longer.

 How Do We Metabolize Sugar?